ami-iit/ironcub-mk1-software/README.md

 ## Running the repo on Windows

 To run the repository on Windows it is necessary to properly setup a Windows terminal where commands are executed.

-### Create the `setup.bat` file

-Create a file `setup.bat` with the following content:
+First, create a file `setup.bat` with the following content:

 ```cmd
 call mamba activate <conda-environment-name>